This is a documentation page for the Commerce License module.

 Each license type can define the fields it has by implementing the fields() method.

 If missing, the fields and their instances will be created on the next cache clear.

 A license type is configurable if it returns TRUE from the isConfigurable() method.

 Configurable license types define fields that should be filled-in by the customer before or during checkout.
 There are two ways to allow that:

 Each line item has a commerce_license reference field.
 Inline Entity Form allows the license fields

 If Inline Entity Form was already present when Commerce License was installed, the commerce_license reference field was already configured to use it.
-Otherwise, you will need to go to admin/commerce/config/line-items, click the "manage fields" link for your line item type, and then change the widget for the "License" field to "Inline Entity Form - Commerce License".
+Otherwise, you will need to go to admin/commerce/config/line-items and click the "manage fields" link for your line item type.
+First you must change the widget for the "License" field to "Inline Entity Form - Commerce License".

 2) "License Information" checkout pane